hknd23/idcempy/docs/idcempy_tutorial.rst

 In addition to coefficient estimates, the table also presents the standard errors, and confidence intervals.

-The model object also stores three different diagnostic tests: (1) Log-likelihood, (2) Akaike Information Criteria (AIC), and Variance-Covariance Matrix (VCM).
+The model object :class:`zmiopc.IopCModel` also stores three different diagnostic tests: (1) Log-likelihood, (2) Akaike Information Criteria (AIC), and Variance-Covariance Matrix (VCM).
 You can obtain them via the following commands:

 .. testcode::